Skip to content

 • Issues with web application dependencies that run on backend instances

-• Large geographical distance between clients or on-premises targets and Application Load Balancer
+• Large geographical distance between clients or on-premises targets and the Application Load Balancer

 Resolution

-To troubleshoot high latency on your Application Load Balancer, complete the following steps:
+To troubleshoot high latency on your Application Load Balancer, take the following actions:

 curl -kso /dev/null -w "\n===============\n